kevinwlu/iot/lesson1/README.md

 ### 4. Click Yes for "Would you like to reboot now?"

-## Lab C: Startup Mailer

-### 1. The following steps require the internet access
+## Lab C: Startup Mailer - the following steps require the internet access

-### 2. Click the Terminal icon at the left of the menu bar to open a Terminal and enter
+### 1. Click the Terminal icon at the left of the menu bar to open a Terminal and enter

 $ git clone https://github.com/kevinwlu/iot.git